 The District employs regular maintenance/lake patrol personnel to serve the needs of the lake users and an administrator to provide quarterly reports to the Board of Directors.

 The governing Board of Directors are the same five people that make up the Navajo County Board of Supervisors.
 The Board will hold a Spring Community Town Hall each year to receive feedback from the community.
 Suggestions from the community can be emailed or given to the Administrator or the Clerk of the Board of Directors.
 Contact information can be found on our Contact Page.

-The District also owns property on Carr Circle and Snyder Circle as well as most all of the property that Silver Creek flows over downstream from Bourdon Ranch Road.
-Use of these properties and the creek below Bourdon Ranch Road is also restricted to Members and authorized users.
+The District also owns property on Carr Circle and Snider Circle as well as most all of the property that Silver Creek flows over downstream from Bourdon Ranch Road.
+Use of these properties and the creek below Bourdon Ranch Road is also restricted to District Members and authorized guests.
 There are a few easements that give Members access to the creek from roads to the south shore of the creek.
 Please note this portion of the creek and the lake do not require a fishing license.

 District Members and Associate Members need to display a placard from the rear view mirror of their car to gain access to any District Property.

 Placards are only issued by staff at the DIstrict Office (small building by the lake) during office hours, which can be found on the left-hand side of the home page.

 Placards will only be issued to the owner of a property - after first verifying their ownership and payment of the special district tax (via Navajo County Assessor's tax information) or to an authorized renter after completion of the Notice to Relinquish and Tansfer Rights form and a $25 deposit have been received.

 Only one placard per taxed District property will be issued.